coolHt/XZ-mini-app/README.md

 # Xz-mini-app
-Mini App of XZ that provide curriculums for personal job career and temporary job
+Mini App of XZ that provide curriculums for personal job career and temporary job.